Macroeconomics: Monetarism

 Milton Friedman updated the quantity theory of money to include a role for money demand.
-He argued that the role of money in the economy was sufficient to explain the Great Depression, and that aggregate demand oriented explanations were not necessary.
+He argued that the role of money in the economy was sufficient to explain the Great Depression, and that aggregate-demand-oriented explanations were unnecessary.
 Friedman also argued that monetary policy was more effective than fiscal policy; however, Friedman doubted the government's ability to "fine-tune" the economy with monetary policy.
-He generally favored a policy of steady growth in money supply instead of frequent intervention.
+He generally favored a policy of steady growth in the money supply rather than frequent intervention.

 Friedman also challenged the original simple Phillips curve relationship between inflation and unemployment.
 Friedman and Edmund Phelps (who was not a monetarist) proposed an "augmented" version of the Phillips curve that excluded the possibility of a stable, long-run tradeoff between inflation and unemployment.
 When the oil shocks of the 1970s created a high unemployment and high inflation, Friedman and Phelps were vindicated.
-Monetarism was particularly influential in the early 1980s, but fell out of favor when central banks found the results disappointing when trying to target money supply instead of interest rates as monetarists recommended, concluding that the relationships between money growth, inflation and real GDP growth are too unstable to be useful in practical monetary policy making.
+Monetarism was particularly influential in the early 1980s, but fell out of favor when central banks found the results disappointing when trying to target money supply instead of interest rates as monetarists recommended, concluding that the relationships between money growth, inflation, and real GDP growth are too unstable to be useful in practical monetary policy making.